This article was originally written on November 5, 2016 and updated on September 19, 2020

 - meditate for 25 minutes per day;

-- respond to emails from my tribe every day.
+- respond to emails from my community every day;

 It’s also important to be flexible in our goal-setting.
-If you’re finding that one particular goal or to-do item you set for yourself consistently doesn’t get done in a day, re-evaluate it.
-Maybe it’s not closely linked enough to your core value, or maybe it’s a part of the process you don’t enjoy.
-If it’s not relevant enough, liberate yourself by ditching it.
-If you have resistance toward this particular goal, try to see it in the broader perspective of your core value and spiritual fulfillment to see if you can re-set your intention to pursue this goal.
+If you’re finding that one particular goal or to-do item consistently doesn’t get done in a day, re-evaluate it.
+Maybe it’s not closely enough linked to your values, or maybe it’s a part of the process you don’t enjoy.
+If it’s not relevant enough, liberate yourself and let it go.
+If you want to keep trying and you have resistance toward this particular goal, try to see it in the broader perspective of your values and spiritual fulfillment to see if you can re-set your intention to pursue this goal.

 It’s also important to celebrate when we have met a goal or completed a to-do item.
 Our brain is rewarded with dopamine when we complete something, so the act of ticking something off your list, or savoring an accomplishment will give your brain a little incentive, making working toward goals that much easier next time.
-For particularly challenging goals, you could even set up a reward for yourself ahead of time, like, “After I’ve sent a blog post through, I’m going to give myself an hour off to go for a walk,” or, “After I’ve tended to my emails I’m going to enjoy a bowl of cherries on the back deck.”
+For particularly challenging goals, you could even set up a reward for yourself ahead of time, like, “After I’ve written an article, I’m going to give myself an hour off to go for a walk,” or, “After I’ve tended to my emails I’m going to enjoy a bowl of cherries on the back deck.”